Skip to main content

 Dr. Claire Lennon graduated from University of Limerick, with a Bachelor of Science in Industrial Chemistry in 1998 and completed her PhD studies at University College Dublin in Organic Chemistry in 2002, specialising in the area of stereoselective organic synthesis.
 Upon completion of her PhD she joined University of Edinburgh as a post-doctoral researcher in supramolecular chemistry where she remained until December 2003.
 Dr. Lennon spent two years working as a Development Chemist at Pfizer Ireland Pharmaceuticals and during this time completed a Certificate in Process and Chemical Engineering at University College Cork (Part-Time, 2004-2005).
 She joined WIT as a lecturer in Organic Chemistry in 2006.

-Dr. Lennon has lectured at undergraduate level in the areas of organic synthesis and characterisation, biocatalysis and pharmaceutical manufacturing, and at postgraduate level in NMR spectroscopy.
-She is the programme director for the BSc (Hons) in Pharmaceutical Science and the L9 10 Credit Certificate in Green and Sustainable Pharmaceutical Production.
+Dr. Lennon has lectured at undergraduate level in the areas of organic synthesis and characterisation, biocatalysis, medicinal chemistry and pharmaceutical manufacturing, and at postgraduate level in NMR spectroscopy.
+She was the Programme Director for the BSc (Hons) in Pharmaceutical Science and the development lead of the L9 10 Credit Certificate in Green and Sustainable Pharmaceutical Production.
 Dr. Lennon has also acted as External Examiner for programmes outside of SETU.
 Dr Lennon has a strong interest in research informed teaching and undergraduate research.
-She is Acting Chair (2023) and a committee member of the Science Undergraduate Research Experience (SURE) Network since 2017, and was Co-Chair of the National SURE conference organising committee in 2021 and 2022.
+She was Acting Chair (2023) and has been a committee member of the Science Undergraduate Research Experience (SURE) Network since 2017, and was Co-Chair of the National SURE conference organising committee in 2021 and 2022.
 Dr. Lennon is also a member of the SUREByts early undergraduate video curriculum project.
 Dr. Lennon was the recipient of the WIT 2021 Teaching Excellence Award.
 She completed the National Forum for the Enhancement of Teaching and Learning in Higher Education, Digital Badge in Universal Design for Teaching & Learning in 2021/2022 and the Level 8, 20 credit Certificate in the Management of Occupational Stress and Wellbeing at SETU in 2022/2023.
-Dr. Lennon is committed to embedding Education for Sustainable Development principles and practices within her teaching and research.

 Dr. Lennons peer reviewed publications are listed below:

-A Continuous-Flow Route to Enantioenriched 3-Substituted-3-Hydroxyoxindoles: Organocatalytic Aldol Reactions of Isatin with Acetone, K. Tseke, C. Lennon, J. O'Mahony, M. Kinsella, Europen Journal of Organic Chemistry, 2021, 42, 15, 5767-5774
+A Continuous-Flow Route to Enantioenriched 3-Substituted-3-Hydroxyoxindoles: Organocatalytic Aldol Reactions of Isatin with Acetone, K. Tseke, C. Lennon, J. O'Mahony, M. Kinsella, European Journal of Organic Chemistry, 2021, 42, 15, 5767-5774

 Reflections on the Formation and Growth of the SURE Network: a National Disciplinary Network to Enhance Undergraduate Research in the Sciences, C. O'Leary; J. Dunne; B. J. Ryan; T. Montgomery; A. M. O'Brien; C. Quigley; C. Lennon; F. McArdle, ; L. Keaver; E. Campion; G. Cooke; E. M. Caraher; M. Deasy; A. Storey; C. Petti; E. O'Leary; K. Finn; S. Loughran; G. Byrne, ; A. Van Rossum; D. Brazil; M. Smith; N. Touzet; T. Coady; V. McCarthy; J. Walton; and J. Tracey, Irish Journal of Academic Practice, 2021, 9, 1, 7